Kreijstal/raydium-game-engine-mirror/contrib/raydium-extra/README.txt

 compilation,  usage or particular dependencies.
 If not, you can have a look at source file headers.

-There's no particular "support" for these files, there're here as-is.
+There's no particular "support" for these files, it's here as-is.